Jeff Hull (artist): The Jejune Institute

 Over the course of three years, it enrolled more than 10,000 players who, responding to eccentric flyers plastered all over the city, started the game by receiving their "induction" at the fake headquarters of the Institute, located in an office building in San Francisco's Financial District.
+The Jejune Institute received the Best Alternative Reality award from the San Francisco Bay Guardian.
+It also received the Best Story and Best World awards at Indiecade.